freenas/freenas-docs/userguide/storage.rst

 #.
 Highlight the pool that contains the disk you just replaced and
     click the "Encryption Re-key" button in the GUI.
 You will need to enter the *root* password.
+    #ifdef truenas

+    .. note:: A re-key is not allowed if :ref:`Failovers` (High Availability) has been enabled and the standby node is down.
+    #endif truenas

 #.
 Highlight the pool that contains the disk you just replaced and
     click the "Create Passphrase" button and enter the new passphrase.